Coinbase Review 2025: Still the Best Exchange for Beginners?

 - Portfolio Tracking: Clear profit/loss visualization

-I do 80% of my Coinbase trading on mobile, and it’s always been reliable.
+I do 80% of my Coinbase activity on mobile, and it’s always been reliable.

 Customer Support: A Pleasant Surprise